HAMMER411/TaskSniper/README.md

 Contributions to TaskSniper are welcome!
 If you encounter any issues, have feature requests, or would like to contribute to the project, please visit the [GitHub repository](https://github.com/HAMMER411/TaskSniper) to submit an issue or create a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute it according to the terms of the license.

 ## Contact

 If you have any questions, feedback, or inquiries, please contact the development team at wave.studiodevs@gmail.com or our discord sevrer.